 Our Burgundy tour guide, who speaks English as natural first language, will drive you in an upscale vehicle to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France, Europe and the world.

-On your Burgundy tour, you will visit inspiring seats of religious faith (Vezelay, Fontenay and Autun) and ecclesiastic power (Sens), as well as magnificent chateaux (Tanlay and Ancy le Franc), the wine centers of Chablis and Beaune, as the well as the political capital of the dukes of Burgundy: Dijon.
-Few parts of France offer such a remarkable selection of peaceful, comfortable country inns, rustic charm and talented cuisine artistry.
+In this private Burgundy tour, you can visit inspiring seats of religious faith (Vézelay, Fontenay and Autun) and ecclesiastic power (Sens), as well as magnificent châteaux (Tanlay and Ancy le Franc), the wine centers of Chablis and Beaune, and the political capital of the dukes of Burgundy: Dijon.
+Few parts of France offer such a remarkable selection of peaceful and comfortable country inns, replete with rustic charm and offering talented cuisine artistry.

-In consultation with you in advance we will select a palette of accommodations and superb restaurants to suit your taste.
-Our Burgundy tours begin at St. Etienne cathedral in Sens, followed by a visit and meal at the town of Chablis.
-In the afternoon we continue on to the Renaissance Chateaux of Tanlay and Ancy le Franc, finishing the first day’s visits at the Cistercian Abbey of Fontenay.
+In consultation with you in advance, we will suggest a palette of accommodations and superb restaurants to suit your taste.
+Our Burgundy tours can begin at St. Étienne cathedral in Sens, followed by a visit and meal at the town of Chablis.
+In the afternoon we continue on to the Renaissance châteaux of Tanlay and Ancy le Franc, finishing the first day’s visits at the Cistercian Abbey of Fontenay.

-We then head back towards Paris, stopping en route at the picturesque towns of Semur en Auxois and Auxerre, the capital of lower Burgundy.
+We then head back towards Paris, stopping en route at the picturesque towns of Sémur en Auxois and Auxerre, the capital of lower Burgundy.